 You may want to sit down before you learn the answer.

 The top earner in 2019 was Ryan Kaji, who earned an estimated $26 million for the year.
 What’s the catch?
-He’s only eight.
+He’s only eleven.
 Ryan first began his channel at the ripe age of three, and he soon gained a cult following (23.4 subscribers million and growing).
 Both kids and parents find his content entertaining and wholesome.
 In the beginning, Ryan unboxed and played with toys on camera.
 Now that he’s more mature—almost double digits—he has expanded his videos to include science experiments and DIY activities.

 While Ryan amassed much of his wealth from YouTube views and ads, he now partners with other corporations.
 He’s signed deals with both Nickelodeon and Hulu, and the child superstar even has his own line of toys and clothing.
 With any luck, he’ll be ready to retire before he’s a teenager.

 Anastasia Radzinskaya may only be five, but she earned over $18 million from her popular YouTube channels in 2019.
 She regularly posts content to six different channels, including “Like Nastya,” “Like Nastya Vlog,” and “Like Nastya Show.”
 Keeping the names similar makes it easy for her fans to find and follow all her videos.
 Today, her channels have a combined total of over 107 million subscribers.